TrafficGamer: Reliable and Flexible Traffic Simulation for Safety-Critical Scenarios with Game-Theoretic Oracles: Abstract

 \section{Abstract}

 While modern Autonomous Vehicle (AV) systems can develop reliable driving policies under regular traffic conditions, they frequently struggle with safety-critical traffic scenarios.
-This difficulty primarily arises from the rarity of such scenarios in driving datasets and the complexities associated with predictive modeling among multiple vehicles.
-To support the testing and refinement of AV policies, simulating safety-critical traffic events is an essential challenge to be addressed.
-In this work, we introduce TrafficGamer, which facilitates game-theoretic traffic simulation by viewing common road driving as a multi-agent game.In evaluating the empirical performance across various real-world datasets, TrafficGamer ensures both \textit{fidelity} and \textit{exploitability} of the simulated scenarios, guaranteeing that they not only statically align with real-world traffic distribution but also efficiently capture equilibriums for representing safety-critical scenarios involving multiple agents.
-Additionally, the results demonstrate that TrafficGamer exhibits highly {\it flexible} simulation across various contexts.
-Specifically, we demonstrate that the generated scenarios can dynamically adapt to equilibriums of varying tightness by configuring risk-sensitive constraints during optimization.
-To the best of our knowledge, TrafficGamer is the first simulator capable of generating diverse traffic scenarios involving multiple agents.
-We have provided a demo webpage for the project at: \url{https://qiaoguanren.github.io/trafficgamer-demo/}.
+This difficulty primarily arises from the rarity of such scenarios in driving datasets and the complexities associated with predictive modeling of multiple vehicles.
+Effectively simulating safety-critical traffic situations is therefore a crucial challenge.
+In this paper, we introduce TrafficGamer, which facilitates game-theoretic traffic simulation by viewing common road driving as a multi-agent game.
+When we evaluate the empirical performance across various real-world datasets, TrafficGamer ensures both the \textit{fidelity}, \textit{exploitability}, and \textit{diversity} of the simulated scenarios, guaranteeing that they not only statically align with real-world traffic distribution but also efficiently capture equilibria for representing safety-critical scenarios involving multiple agents compared with other methods.
+Additionally, the results demonstrate that TrafficGamer provides highly flexible simulations across various contexts.
+Specifically, we demonstrate that the generated scenarios can dynamically adapt to equilibria of varying tightness by configuring risk-sensitive constraints during optimization.
+We have provided a demo webpage at \url{https://anonymous.4open.science/api/repo/trafficgamer-demo-1EE0/file/index.html}.

+\begin{IEEEImpStatement} This paper addresses a critical challenge in AV development: safely handling rare but high-stakes traffic scenarios, such as sudden cut-ins, aggressive merges, or emergency braking.
+These events are underrepresented in real-world datasets and difficult to simulate convincingly with existing tools, which often lack behavioral realism or scenario diversity.
+To bridge this gap, we introduce TrafficGamer, a learning-based framework that models traffic as a multi-agent game, where vehicles strategically interact in realistic and flexible ways.
+Engineers can leverage this tool to model diverse driving behavior and multi-vehicle interaction, generate safety-critical edge cases, control risk levels, and systematically evaluate AV performance under challenging conditions, without relying solely on costly real-world data collection. \end{IEEEImpStatement}